Thinkwise/docs/docs/sf/process_analysis.md

 ![](../assets/sf/image67.png)

-Figure 49: Error message when creating a baseline
+*Error message when creating a baseline*

 By enabling the *Diagrams to publish* prefilter during the process analysis, only the still to be published diagrams are displayed.
 The *Publish diagram* task can be run for each process diagram.